English for Business Phone + Online Courses

 Reading and listening to the news is a great way to improve your English, but there is more to media-related language.
 News allows you to better your listening skills, as well as to learn new vocabulary.
 During this unit we look at several short news articles and watch a video, while the grammar focus is the passive voice, a structure commonly used in news reporting.

-Are films purely for entertainment, or do some carry a message nowadays?
+Are films purely for entertainment, or do most carry a message?
 This is one of the questions which will be discussed during this week’s telephone class.
 Online, we learn vocabulary related to the cinema industry and read an article about political films, while our grammar focus is the past perfect.

 Facts and figures